-Current knowledge indicates that the health risks posed by the so-called Low Pathogenic AI (LPAI) viruses are lower than that posed by Highly Pathogenic AI (HPAI) viruses.
+Current knowledge indicates that the health risks posed by the so-called low pathogenic AI (LPAI) viruses are lower than that posed by highly pathogenic AI (HPAI) viruses.
 Most LPAI viruses cause only mild disease in poultry.
 The HPAI viruses originate from a mutation of LPAI viruses of either H5 or H7 subtype.
 HPAI can cause disease in poultry resulting in mortality rates exceeding 90 %.

-In general, domestic poultry populations are free from Al viruses.
+In general, domestic poultry populations are free from AI viruses.
 However, wild waterfowls are the natural reservoirs for all influenza A virus subtypes.
-Infected birds do not usually develop clinical disease, but may shed large amounts of virus upon infection (1).
+Infected birds do not usually develop clinical disease, but may shed large amounts of virus upon infection (2).
+Spread of LPAI from the wild bird reservoir to poultry happens occasionally, and some LPAI viruses may mutate to HPAI in this context.
+Hence, an important aim of the surveillance program is to identify the circulation of LPAI viruses in poultry.